Abosmra/Crest-Companion-Tool/README.md

 - **Tested 16:9 resolutions:** 1600x900, 1920x1080, 2560x1440.

+**How to use the fingerprint helpers**

+Both helpers need to be positioned at the starting point of the hack.
+In short: when you start hacking, don't move the selector — then press the helper hotkey for each fingerprint.

+- Make sure you have launched the tool before you begin the hack.

+- Position the selector/cursor at the exact starting point of the fingerprint hack and leave it there — do not move the selector during the hack.

+- Start the hack and, when required, press the appropriate helper hotkey:
+  - **F6**: Casino fingerprint helper
+  - **F7**: Cayo fingerprint helper

+- Press the helper hotkey for each fingerprint as it appears.
+The helper reads from the fixed selector position, so moving it will cause incorrect results.

+- Test the helper once before a critical heist to confirm it works on your setup.
+If it works once it should keep working unless you change system configuration or aspect ratio.

 **How to use No Save to replay heists**

 How to use the nosave to replay heists: